-For nine years we have been part of a proud tradition in our community: delivering Christmas cards to all the homes and businesses that make up our school community.
+For eleven years we have been part of a proud tradition in our community: delivering Christmas cards to all the homes and businesses that make up our school community.
 We mail them to agencies and businesses involved with our school community.
 It is so easy, helps build community and teaches our students to do things for others.

 Here is how you can start the tradition for yourself.

 Students collect all kinds of goodies like stickers, glitter, paper and old Christmas cards to upcycle them into new cards.
 We collect these materials during the first week of December (except the used Christmas cards which has become an annual tradition to drop off after the New Year so the next year they can be used.)

 Each student in our school makes 2-3 cards so we have about 1500 cards to deliver during the month of December.
 You can make more cards or less depending on your school population or the number of people you plan to to deliver to.

 Cards are not signed by individual students.
 We use a rubber stamp with our school name on it as cards are checked (to make sure there’s no personal information) by adults.

 Some cards wish Merry Christmas, some say Happy Holidays or Season’s Greetings and other say Happy New Year.
 The notes from the kids inside are sweet and we don’t worry about what they look like or how things are spelled as long as they come from the heart.